Admission Waiting List

 The waiting list consists of prospective patients whose clinical situations have been reviewed by the director of admissions and then determined as potential candidates for admission.
 They are waiting for us to schedule the several hour face-to-face admissions consultation during which we make the actual determination about whether to offer admission—and admission is offered to approximately 90% of those seen for an admissions consultation.

-We have been managing a waiting list for over a decade and find the length of the list to be quite variable.
+We have been managing a waiting list for over a decade and find the length of the list to be quite variable and its length can change drastically within a short period of time.
 Sometimes the wait has been a couple of months because we have learned to limit admissions to typically 2 patients weekly in order to help them acclimate to the open setting and community, and to help us to get to know them.
 At other times, the wait shrinks to just a week or so.
 It is unfortunate when the list is long, as we do not like asking prospective patients to wait because we understand that they are genuinely struggling.
 All of us in admissions want to offer admission as soon as we can.
 And we worry that long delays force patients to go elsewhere, or that clinicians and treatment centers that make frequent referrals to us will come to feel we are always full and unable to respond to their patient’s need in a timely way.
 However, drawing on the experience of therapists at Riggs for decades, we also value some short period of waiting during which a patient can sustain substance abstinence or demonstrate some capacity to refrain from acting on suicidal or self-destructive impulses.
 This can give them a running start once they get to Riggs.

 The waiting list is managed strictly on a first come, first served basis.
 We long ago realized no one has the wisdom of Solomon that would be required to determine who was more in need than someone else.
 And we have learned over the years what most in the field know—that VIP treatment that makes exceptions and bends the rules is usually worse treatment, not better treatment.
 So, with three exceptions, everyone waits their turn.